 Inuvik is accessible via road for most of the year, except for periods in the spring and fall when both the ice roads and ferries aren’t in operation.
-Air service runs year-round, and includes daily jet service from Edmonton and Yellowknife (via either Canadian North or First Air), as well as Hawker Siddeley 748 service three times weekly from Whitehorse (via Air North).
+Air service runs year-round, and includes daily jet service from Edmonton and Yellowknife (via either Canadian North or First Air), as well as Hawker Siddeley 748 service daily from Whitehorse (via Air North).

 To date, more than 3,000 research projects involving more than 1,500 researchers have been conducted using the Inuvik facility.
 The Western Arctic Research Centre operates year-round and can provide researchers with office space, access to a research library, high-speed and wireless internet, laboratory space and equipment, and accommodations.
 In addition, the facility is equipped with storage and freezer facilities and can provide field equipment to researchers.
 Research and monitoring services can also be provided on a contractual basis, and hiring of local research assistants can be facilitated.
 Please view the rest of the Western Arctic Research Centre web pages for a more complete description of services and facilities available, and our Fee Schedule for a current pricing list.

-For more information on services or projects in the region, please Contact Us.
+For more information on services or projects in the region, please visit the WARC logistics page.